TL;DR

 - Commercially reasonable disposition: The lender must demonstrate that the vehicle was sold in a commercially reasonable manner.
 Wholesale auction through established channels generally satisfies this standard.

-- Notice requirements: Proper notice of disposition must be provided to the debtor and any other interested parties before the vehicle is sold.
+- Notice requirements: The lender must provide proper notice of disposition to the debtor and any other interested parties before selling the vehicle.

 - Regulatory compliance: Recovery activities on purchased accounts must comply with applicable Ontario consumer protection regulations.

-These requirements are well-established and do not present obstacles to recovery.
-They do require attention to documentation -- a point that matters when evaluating a portfolio for purchase.
+These requirements are well-established and do not obstruct recovery.
+They do require attention to documentation, a point that matters when evaluating a portfolio for purchase.

 Why Lenders Sell and What Buyers Evaluate